Healthy LivingFact Sheet

 How much physical activity is needed to reduce breast cancer risk?

 The American Cancer Society recommends 150 minutes of physical activity a week to lower overall cancer risk .
 However, you don’t need to have a strenuous exercise routine to get some breast cancer risk reduction benefit.
 Activity equal to walking 30 minutes a day may lower risk by about three percent .

 Exercise can help with weight control.
 For postmenopausal women, being lean lowers the risk of breast cancer [65-67].
 And, physical activity may lower estrogen levels in women, which can also protect against breast cancer [68-70].
 Physical activity may also boost the body’s immune system so that it can help kill or slow the growth of cancer cells .

 Learn more about body weight and breast cancer risk.

 Learn more about estrogen and breast cancer risk.

-Some studies suggest women who are more active after a breast cancer diagnosis have an increased chance of survival compared to less active women [72-76].
-Survivors do not need intense exercise to get a survival benefit.
+Breast cancer survivors do not need intense exercise to get a survival benefit.
 One large study showed that survivors who got activity equal to a 30-minute brisk walk several times a week had a 40 percent lower risk of breast cancer death compared to less active survivors .
 Women who got more activity got more benefit .

 Regular exercise has other health benefits for breast cancer survivors.
 It can increase positive mood and improve physical condition and movement, which in turn, can enhance quality of life [79-82].